brunohenrique/whodb/README.md

 # whoDB
-It's a toy distributed data structure store inspired by Redis, wich I’m creating to go deep and understand better real world problems and solutions in distributed systems and database internals.
+It's a toy distributed data structure store inspired by Redis.
+I'm creating it to go deep and understand better real-world problems and solutions in distributed systems, database internals, and testing strategies for complex systems.

 ## Goals
 I'll use this repo as a safety net to my experiments in building a distributed database, so here I'll have a lot of failed attempts and small achievements (I hope so).
-This project will work as a normal open source project and you can suggest improvements, references, bug reports and even a good direction to the project using [Github issues](https://github.com/brunohenrique/whodb/issues/new).
+Few free to suggest improvements, references, bug report via [Github issues](https://github.com/brunohenrique/whodb/issues/new).

 I want to explore some concepts in this project, such as: